joaolucasalmeida/list-from-csv/README.md

-# Shawn and Partners Test
+# Shaw and Partners Test
-This is a test for a web developer position at Shawn and Partners company
+This is a test for a web developer position at Shaw and Partners company

 # Stack
 React on front-end, Node.js with Express and Typescript on back-end.
 SQLite database